-This is a report of a: $\square$ Death $\square$ Lost Time $\square$ D Or.
-Visit Only 🗖 First Aid Only ☐ Near Miss Date of incident: This report is made by: : ☐ Employee ☐ Supervisor ☐ ☐ Team ☐ Other Step 1: Injured employee (complete this par rt for each injured employ vee) Name: Sex: □ Male □ Female Age: Department: Part of body affected: (shade all that apply) Job title at time of incident: Nature of injury: (most serious one) ☐ Abrasion, scrapes ☐ Amputation ☐ Broken bone ☐ Bruise ☐ Burn (heat) ☐ Concussion (to the head) ☐ Crushing Injury ☐ Cut, laceration, puncture ☐ Hernia ☐ Illness ☐ Sprain, strain ☐ Damage to a body system: ☐ Other This employee works: Regular full time Regular part time Seasonal Temporary Months with this employer Months doing this job: Step 2: Describe the incident Exact location of the incident: Exact time: What part of employee's workday? ☐ Entering or leaving work ☐ Doing normal work activities ☐ During meal period ☐ During break ☐ Working overtime ☐ Other Names of witnesses (if any):
+This is a report of a: 🖵 Deat h  Lost Time Dr. Visit Only Generation First Aid Only Near Miss Date of incident: This report is ma de by: 🗖 Employe e  Supervisor 🗆 Team  Other

+Step 1: Injured employee (complete this part for each injured employee) Name: Department: Part of body affected: (shade all that apply) rt for each injured employ Sex: Male Female Job title at time of incident: Nature of injury: (most serious one) Abrasion, scrapes Amputation Broken bone Bruise Burn (heat) Burn (chemical) Age: This employee works: Regular full time Regular part time Seasonal Temporary Months with this employer Burn (chemical) Concussion (to the head) Crushing Injury Cut, laceration, puncture Hernia Illness Sprain, strain Damage to a body system: Other Months doing this job:

+Step 2: Describe the incident

+Exact location of the incident: Exact time:

+What part of employee's workday?
+Entering or leaving work 🖓 Doing normal wo ork activities

+□ During meal period □ During break □ Working overtime □ Other

+Names of witnesses (if any):

 Number of attachments: Written witness statements: Photographs: Maps / drawings: What personal protective equipment was being used (if any)?
-Describe, step-by-step the even and other important details. ents that led up to the injury.
-Include names of any machines Description continued on Step 3: Why did the in cident happen?
-Unsafe workplace conditions Inadequate guard Unguarded hazard Safety device is defective Tool or equipment defective Workstation layout is haza Unsafe lighting Unsafe ventilation Lack of needed personal p Lack of appropriate equipm Unsafe clothing No training or insufficient Other: ce (Check all that apply) re re rdous rotective equipment ment / tools training Unsafe acts by people: ( Operating without per Operating at unsafe sponsory Servicing equipment Making a safety device Using defective equip Using equipment in a Unsafe lifting Taking an unsafe position defection, teasing, but Failure to wear personer Failure to use the avaute Other: rmission peed that has power to it ce inoperative oment n unapproved way ation or posture norseplay nal protective equipment ilable equipment / tools Why did the unsafe condition s exist?
-Why did the unsafe acts occu r?
-Is there a reward (such as "the encouraged the unsafe condit If yes, describe: ly", or "the product is less likely ☐ Yes y to be damaged") that may have □ No Were the unsafe acts or condi tions reported prior to the inc ident?
-Yes □ No
+Describe, step-by-step the ev and other important details. ents that led up to the injury.
+Include names of any machines s, parts, objects, tools, materials Description continued on attached sheets: \Box Step 3: Why did the in cident hannen?
+Unsafe workplace conditions Inadequate guard Unguarded hazard Safety device is defective Tool or equipment defective Vorkstation layout is haza Unsafe lighting Unsafe ventilation Lack of needed personal p Lack of appropriate equipm Unsafe clothing No training or insufficient Other: Why did the unsafe condition : (Check all that apply) /e rdous rotective equipment ment / tools training Unsafe acts by people: (Operating without per Operating at unsafe sp Servicing equipment Making a safety device Using defective equip Using equipment in a Unsafe lifting Taking an unsafe post Distraction, teasing, h Failure to wear person Failure to use the ava Other: rmission peed that has power to it ce inoperative oment in unapproved way ition or posture norseplay nal protective equipment Why did the unsafe acts occu r?
+Is there a reward (such as "th encouraged the unsafe condit If yes, describe: dy", or "the product is less likel ☐ Yes y to be damaged") that may have I No Were the unsafe acts or condi tions reported prior to the inc cident?
+Yes  No future incidents be pre What changes do yo ou suggest to prevent this s incident/near miss from happening again? □ Stop this activity Guard the hazard □ Train the employee(s) □ Train the supervisor(s) □ Redesign task steps □ Redesign work station □ Write a new policy/rule □ Enforce existing policy □ Routinely inspect fo r the hazard  Personal P rotective Equipment  Othe er: What should be (or has been) done to carry out the suggestion(s) checked above ?
+Description continued of on attached sheets: 🗖 Step 5: Who comple Written by: eted and reviewed this fo orm?
+(Please Print) Title: Department: Date: Names of investigation team members: Reviewed by: Title: